Frequently Asked Questions

 Back to Top

-If I’m in the top five overall, will I still get age group points?
+I’m in the top three overall, do I still get age group points?

 Back to Top